 Certified companies must meet extensive requirements to achieve this status, including high reliability, financial solvency, the fulfillment of common legal regulations and safety standards, and others.
 With this certificate, our business partners can be certain of professional execution and the highest quality standards for managing goods traffic.

-We will inform you of any relevant changes that REACH may bring to our products and their availability for delivery, or to the quality of the parts or products delivered to you in the context of our business relationship.
-We will also consult with you about appropriate measures that may need to be taken in individual cases.
+We will inform you about all relevant changes arising from the REACh regulation of our products and their deliverability and/or from the quality of the parts or products supplied to you in the context of our business partnership.
+We will also consult with you on any appropriate measures to be taken in individual cases.

-Restriction of the use of certain Hazardous Substances (RoHS 1 and RoHS 2) is a pan-European environmental directive (2002/95/EC RoHS 1 and 2011/65/EU RoHS 2) targeted at reducing hazardous materials used in the production of electronic devices.
-This directive bans placement on the European market of electrical and electronic equipment containing lead (Pb), mercury (Hg), cadmium (Cd) hexavalent chromium (Cr(VI)), polybrominated biphenyls (PBB) and diphenylethers (PBDE).
-This ban is effective as of July 1, 2006 (RoHS 1) and January 2, 2013 (RoHS 2).
+Restriction of the use of certain Hazardous Substances (2002/95/EC RoHS 1 and 2011/65/EU RoHS 2) is an EU Directive targeted at reducing hazardous materials used in the production of electronic devices.
+This directive bans placement on the European market of electrical and electronic equipment containing lead (Pb), mercury (Hg), cadmium (Cd) hexavalent chromium (Cr(VI)), polybrominated biphenyls (PBB) and polybrominated diphenylethers (PBDE) above a specified limit.
+This ban is effective as of July 1, 2006.

 China RoHS Compliance